Scuba diving for the first time

 “Breath in!”
 The voice screamed in my head but I couldn’t do it, I thought I was just going to suck in water if I took a breath in.

 I let go of the 2 people I was holding hands with and got my head out the water.
 One of the instructors, Will, had noticed something was wrong and was right there next to me.
 He got hold of me as I pulled the respirator out of my mouth and tried to take a big lungful of air.
 I was hyperventilating, I couldn’t breathe properly, I was completely panicked and scared that the equipment was so heavy that it would pull me under the water.
+I must of looked like a kid that just got thrown into a pool to learn to swim.

 Then Will very calmly reminded me how to breath, sounds mega stupid but I really needed to be told.
 He held my hands as we floated in the water and we took big deep breaths together until my breathing was back to normal.